-Bryan Orendorff (First Vice-President)
+Bryan Orendorff (President)

 Bryan and his wife Colleen moved to Riverview Park in February 2014 to enjoy the green space and charm of the local community.
 They are (try to be) active tennis players, runners, hikers, skiers, cyclists, and all-round outdoor activity people.
 Bryan is a hydrotechnical engineer with a background in mostly transportation and development projects, many of which have been located in the City of Ottawa.
 Working on these projects has given him a strong appreciation for the effects these projects have on the environment and the local communities, and for both their potential benefits and their disturbances.

 Kris Nanda (Past President – Chair, Planning and Development)

 My wife, Alison and I and our two children, Claire and Joseph, moved to Riverview Park (Knox Crescent – near Riverview Alternative School) in 2002.
 We chose Riverview Park since we were looking for an established neighbourhood with greenspace that was close enough to downtown so that I could commute to work by bike (and take transit in the winter).
 I am an avid reader and follow current events and sports closely, and enjoy getting “outdoors” with my family.
 I am also a huge baseball fan.